wallix/awless/README.md

 As [https://logz.io/blog/terraform-ansible-puppet/](quoted): _"Terraform is an amazing tool but a major challenge is managing the state file.
 Whenever you apply changes to your infrastructure, the entire managed body of code and created objects are tracked in the Terraform State file (.tfstate), which can reach hundreds of thousands of lines and must be managed carefully lest you incur large merge conflicts or unwanted resource changes"_, Ofer Velich.

-As for now with `awless`, we have taken a different road.
-So `awless` does not keep state of your cloud.
-It is more of an all-or-nothing deployment solution.
+As for now with `awless`, we have taken a different path: `awless` does not keep state of your cloud; it is more of an all-or-nothing deployment solution.

-Note that `awless` logs (through rich and revertable logs) all your actions against the cloud (apart from reading/listing) and that you can revert any template ran.
+Note that `awless` logs (through rich and revertable logs) all your actions against the cloud and that you can revert any template ran.

 # About